ionic-team/capacitor-docs/docs/main/getting-started/environment-setup.md

 ![SDK Platforms](/img/v6/docs/android/sdk-platforms.png)

 To get started, you only need to install one API version.
-In the above image, the SDKs for Android 10 (API 30) and Android 11 (API 31) are installed.
+In the above image, the SDKs for  Android 9 (API 28) and Android 10 (API 29) are installed.
 The latest stable version is Android 14 (API 34).